 • Since 2020, I’ve sponsored a beautiful girl named Leticia from Uganda through Life Charity Focus - a wonderful Charity run by a farming family in Nyngan, NSW.
 Please look them up!

 • I love gardening (even though I’m not amazing at it).
-Hand-watering the lawn?
-Total therapy.
+Hand-watering my lawn is my therapy!.

 • The only thing I can fall asleep to is true crime documentaries.
 Yes, I know... a little concerning.